yamajid/yamajid/README.md

 </div>

 ## 👨‍💻 About Me
-Full stack | Software enginnering student passionate about creating innovative solutions.
+Software enginnering student passionate about creating innovative solutions.
 I enjoy building applications that make a difference.

 - 🔭 Currently working on improving my full-stack development skills
 - 🌱 Learning new technologies and best practices